Showing posts with label band. Show all posts

 Opened windows with the wind blowing your hair and no air conditioner, long windows for a great view, a jolly driver, and the Swampette Judy Hood was our tour guide.

-A prison sentence at Eastern State Penitentiary not only separated you from the outside world - but all human contact.
+A prison sentence at Eastern State Penitentiary not only separated you from the outside world but also from all human contact.

 The prison, which closed its doors in 1971, is considered by many people as one of the most haunted buildings in America.